There are several good DocuSign alternatives available for your business plans on the internet. All you need to do is go out there and explore.

-- It offers an HIPPA-compliant electronic signature solution.
+- It offers a legally binding HIPPA-compliant electronic signature solution.

 - With Formstack’s suite of productivity solutions, you can keep your team in order and simplify tedious tasks.

-- Free trial of 14 days available for the plan you choose.
+- Free trial of 14 days is available for the plan you choose.

-- Formstack offers three pricing plans (Silver, Gold, and Platinum), starting at $50 per month.
+- Formstack offers three pricing plans (Starter, Pro, and Enterprise), starting at $18 per month.